 - Anchor Points Tool

-This means that you regularly have to switch back and forth between all of these tools when editing anchor points, which can be a cumbersome experience.
+This means that you regularly have to switch back and forth between all of these tools when editing anchor points, which can be tedious.

-In Affinity Designer though, all of these functions can be performed with a single tool — the Node Tool, which basically combines all 4 of Illustrator’s anchor point-editing tools into 1 handy tool — making it much easier to work with.
+In Affinity Designer, all of these functions can be performed with a single tool — the Node Tool, which basically combines all 4 of Illustrator’s anchor point-editing tools into 1 handy tool — making it much easier to work with.

 A good example of this would be the tutorial I made demonstrating how to create a drip effect with Illustrator.
 In order to add drips to the object, I had to regularly switch back and forth between the different tools.
-If I had done this in Affinity Designer though, I could’ve gotten it done much quicker and with less back and forth.
+When I made the same tutorial for Affinity Designer though, I was able to get it done without all of the back and forth between tools.

-Another area where Affinity Designer has Illustrator dead to rights is when it comes to hardware requirements.
+Another area where Affinity Designer has a modest advantage over Illustrator is hardware requirements.
+According to Adobe’s documentation, Illustrator requires the following:

 - 8 GB of memory